wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     *   (e) in connection with an investigation or inquiry concerning proceedings for an offence against this Act.

-    (3) A person who contravenes subclause (2) commits an offence and is liable on summary conviction,---
+    (3) A person who contravenes subclause (2) commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 6 months:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

+    Schedule 2 clause 79(3): amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 80 Offence of failing to comply with production order

-*   (1) Every person commits an offence if he or she fails to comply with a production order made under [clause 16][180].
+*   (1) Every person commits an offence if he or she fails to comply with a production order made under [clause 16][182].

-    (2) Every person who commits an offence against subclause (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subclause (1) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 1 year:

     *   (b) in the case of a body corporate, to a fine not exceeding $40,000\.

+    Schedule 2 clause 80(2): amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 81 False application for production order or search warrant

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 1 year who makes an application for a production order or search warrant that contains any assertion or other statement known by the person to be false.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 1 year who makes an application for a production order or search warrant that contains any assertion or other statement known by the person to be false.

+    Schedule 2 clause 81: amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 82 Offences relating to registration and declarations